+The first National Summit was held at HUC-JIR in New York on April 29-30, 2012.
 The field of Jewish community organizing is growing rapidly.
 However, as practitioners in this field, we had never before formally come together– across denominations, across roles, across the country– to share wisdom, build connections, find partners, and plan for the future.

 At the Summit we worked to build the Jewish community’s capacity for organizing in three ways:

-- We provided introductory as well as high-level trainings, led by experts in the field, on the theory and practice of organizing and its relevance and relationship to the Jewish community
+- We provided introductory as well as high-level trainings, led by experts in the field, on the theory and practice of organizing and its relevance and relationship to the Jewish community.

-- We created relational and peer-to-peer learning opportunities that build networks of organizers who are professionally, geographically, and/or personally compatible
+- We created relational and peer-to-peer learning opportunities that build networks of organizers who are professionally, geographically, and/or personally compatible.

-- We leveraged the power and passion of the community to strategize about advancing the vision and mission of JOIN for Justice
+- We leveraged the power and passion of the community to strategize about advancing the vision and mission of JOIN for Justice.